 You’d be far better off investing your time and money in promoting yourself online or at an art fair.

-Take my advice, go to where the buyers are, make and sell your prints, and get your customer’s emails.
-Work hard and promote yourself.
+Take my advice, go to where the buyers are, make and sell your own prints.
+Wanna know how it’s done?
+I’ll show you!

 Check out these posts too: